tiburona/likhtik_scripts/spike_data_processing/documentation/analysis_config_reference.md

 autocorrelation of the original time series of binned rates.

-A note about events specification: if you are interested in calculating autocorrelation using data from  a longer span of time than, for instance, a one-second stimulus duration, one good way to accomplish this is by setting pre_stim equal to 0, post_stim equal to your period duration, and make sure to select only one event per period with the "events" opt.
+A note about events specification: if you are interested in calculating autocorrelation using data from  a longer span of time than, for instance, a one-second stimulus duration, one good way to accomplish this is by setting pre_event equal to 0, post_event equal to your period duration, and make sure to select only one event per period with the "events" opt.
 Here is an example autocorrelation config:

 ```
 {"kind_of_data": "spike", "calc_type": "autocorrelation",  'bin_size': 0.01, 'max_lag': 99,
-"events": {"pretone": {"pre_stim": 0, "post_stim": 1, "selection": [0, 150, 30]},
+"events": {"pretone": {"pre_event": 0, "post_event": 1, "selection": [0, 150, 30]},
-"tone": {"pre_stim": .05, "post_stim": .65}, "selection": [0, 150, 30]},  'block_types': ['tone']}
+"tone": {"pre_event": .05, "post_event": .65}, "selection": [0, 150, 30]},  'block_types': ['tone']}
 ```

 "evoked": as described in the discussion of ["proportion"](#proportion)